-Lacrosse is a fast-paced, high-scoring game requiring speed, strength and no small amount of skill.
-The player needs to possess great ball-handling ability, but not with the hands but rather the stick, which becomes an extension of the player’s arms and hands.
-Here is our quick introduction to lacrosse and how it originated.
+Lacrosse requires players to possess great ball-handling ability, but not just with their hands but rather with the stick, which becomes an extension of the player’s arms and hands.

 Origins of lacrosse